A Curate in Bohemia

-A Curate in Bohemia is a 1972 Australian TV play based on a 1913 novel by Norman Lindsay.
+A Curate in Bohemia is a 1972 Australian TV play based on the 1913 novel by Norman Lindsay of the same name.
 It was one of a series of adaptations of Lindsay works on the ABC in 1972.

 Plot

 A man considering entering the priesthood falls in with some artists.

 Production

 Series producer Alan Burke said "A Curate in Bohemia, written when Lindsay was a very young man, is like a Marx Brothers knockabout farce.
 And we played it like that.